delgada-ui/website/src/pages/index.md

 The root of the project is where various project config files live such as `package.json` and notably `web-dev-server.config.mjs`.
 Delgada uses [Web Dev Server](https://modern-web.dev/docs/dev-server/overview/) as its development server and the config file contains a plugin for serving Delgada websites.

 A `public` directory contains all the static assets.
-Similar to Next.js, all files in the `public` directory are served to the client (unchanged/unaltered) at the root URL (`/`).
+Similar to Next.js, all files in this directory are served to the client (unchanged/unaltered) at the root URL (`/`).

-If, for example, there's a CSS file called `global.css`, it will be served at `/global.css` and can be referenced in website markup like so:
+If, for example, there's a file called `global.css`, it will be served at `/global.css` and can be referenced in website markup like so:

 ```html
 <link rel="stylesheet" href="/global.css" />